bytecauldron/awesome-gamemaker/README.md

 [Stream](https://github.com/OmegaX1000/StreamUI) - An efficient Framework for Creating UI.

-[Bento](https://github.com/JujuAdams/bento) - A modern UI framework.
+[Bento](https://github.com/JujuAdams/bento) - Not released yet, but keeping an eye on it.
+It's JuJu, so it's going to be good.

 [Guido](https://github.com/JujuAdams/Guido) - Simple immediate mode GUI framework.